 - Authored a nationally recognized Complete Streets Ordinance that qualifies Lynn for additional funding and will help improve the safety and accessibility of our streets and sidewalks for all users including pedestrians, cyclists, and drivers.

-- Stands with our first responders by sponsoring amendments to fund safety equipment for Firefighters and the Lynn Police Behavioral Health Unit that helps in the fight against the opioid epidemic.
+- Sponsored amendments to stand with our first responders through funding safety equipment for Firefighters and the Lynn Police Behavioral Health Unit that helps in the fight against the opioid epidemic.

 - Promoted arts and culture by creating the Lynn Public Arts Commission, sponsoring several mural projects, and making major investments in Lynn Auditorium.